chaiya-btm/ndx/README.md

 ## 🌍 Overview

-NDX (short for **"Next Document eXchange"**) redefines how digital documents are created, stored, and understood.
+NDX (short for **"The Universal Document Index"**) redefines how digital documents are created, stored, and understood.
 It goes beyond static layouts by embedding **semantic meaning, metadata, and data structure** directly into the file.
 NDX can be read by humans like a normal document, and by AI systems as structured knowledge.